Marcennaji/HoldemCore/README.md

 ✅ Engine is ready to be wrapped in a WebSocket server for multi-platform frontends

 🔜 Next steps:
+- Ongoing : completely redesign the transition between a hand's streets (Preflop->Flop->Turn->River->PostRiver) using a Finished State Machine (FSM)
 - Completely rewrite the Qt Widgets poker table UI for a clean and modern layout
 - Build JSON-based WebSocket protocol
 - Develop Flutter UI for Android/Web